MicrosoftDocs/visualstudio-docs/docs/javascript/develop-javascript-code-without-solutions-or-projects.md

   - "nodejs"
 ---

-# Develop code in JavaScript and TypeScript in Visual Studio without solutions or projects
+# Develop JavaScript and TypeScript code in Visual Studio without solutions or projects

 Visual Studio 2017 introduces the ability to [develop code without projects or solutions](../ide/develop-code-in-visual-studio-without-projects-or-solutions.md), which enables you to open a folder of code and immediately start working with rich editor support such as IntelliSense, search, refactoring, debugging, and more.